 When the first Episcopal service was held in Chicago, this concrete jungle was wild prairie.
-On a plot of this American wilderness in 1834, one of the city’s most prominent early residents, Juliette Kinzie, organized a small community that would build St. James Cathedral and lay the foundations for one of the world's great cities.
-By Easter Sunday 1837, a St. James congregation was worshipping in a brick church at the corner of Wabash Avenue and Illinois Street, a few blocks south of the current location.
+On a plot of American wilderness in 1834, one of the city’s most prominent early residents, Juliette Kinzie, organized a small community that would build St. James Cathedral and lay the foundations for one of the world's great cities.
+By Easter Sunday 1837, St. James was worshipping in a brick church at the corner of Wabash Avenue and Illinois Street, a few blocks south of the current location.

 Growth and the Great Chicago Fire

 When you visit St. James, you can pray in the same space as Abraham Lincoln, who worshipped at St. James shortly after elected President in 1860.
-During the Civil War 10 St. James members lost their lives.
+During the Civil War, ten St. James members lost their lives.
 To salute their sacrifice, the congregation built a Civil War Memorial in the foyer of the church.
 After the Civil War, tremendous growth led the leaders of St. James to enlarge and redecorate the church on an even grander scale.
 A few weeks after the splendidly redesigned church was formally rededicated in 1871, the Great Chicago Fire erupted, leaving nothing but the stone walls, the Civil War Memorial, and the bell tower, whose bells gave warning to the neighborhood of the fire.

 A Church and City Prosper

 As Chicago rebuilt and prospered, so did St. James, which was reflected in a grand church building.
-In the 1870's, St. James commissioned works by women artists, uncommon at the time.
-One example is the baptismal font located at the entrance to the church, carved in Rome from Carrara marble the American sculptor, Augusta Freeman.
+In the 1870s, St. James commissioned works by women artists, uncommon at the time.
+One example is the baptismal font located at the entrance to the church, carved in Rome from Carrara marble by the American sculptor, Augusta Freeman.
 The Arts-and-Crafts Gothic Revival hand-stenciled designs of artist E. J. Neville Stent adorn the walls.